sparklingrobots/nano2017/second_draft/meta/Questions.md

 Lo has lost her bestie.
 She writes a new song of mourning for the loss, but a new song--with a solo.
 With some love song references.

-I want to write at length about what the climax is here.

 Lo has found some information that not everyone can access.
 This information is very important and very dangerous.
 I'm not sure yet if it's dangerous to Lo and her crew or if it's dangerous to an outside entity.

 Let's brainstorm about outside entities that could be harmful but are not human:

-No, wrong question.

 We already have these on-theme monsters: